Stilink/android-secure-REST-API/README.md

 13. Store the access token on the *SharedPreferences* and start the *MainActivity*.

 14. Close your App and open it again.
 Verify that *LaunchActivity* takes you directly to the *MainActivity*.

+15. Implement a *logout* function that clears the Token from the *SharedPreferences* and redirects to the *LoginActivity* (Do not forget to call finish() on the MainActivity to remove it from the activities stack).